The 10 Worst San Antonio Suburbs For 2023

-Today, we’ll use science and data to determine which San Antonio ‘burbs need a little tender loving care – the sore thumbs of the San Antonio area if you will.
-Realistically, you can’t expect all the suburbs to live up to San Antonio proper, although Alamo Heights certainly tries.
+Today, we’ll use Saturday Night Science to determine which San Antonio ‘burbs need a little tender loving care – the sore thumbs of the San Antonio area if you will.
+Realistically, you can only expect some of the suburbs to live up to San Antonio proper, although Alamo Heights certainly tries.

-Here are the 10 worst suburbs around San Antonio for 2023:
+The 10 worst suburbs around San Antonio for 2024

 What’s the worst suburb of San Antonio?
-Kirby ranks as the worst suburb of San Antonio for 2023 based on the most recent Census and FBI data.
+Elmendorf ranks as the worst suburb of San Antonio for 2024 based on the most recent Census and FBI data.

 Or, if you’re thinking of moving to elsewhere in Texas check out the best places in Texas overall or the worst.